timeplus-io/docs/docs/mutable-stream.md

 ### Secondary Index {#index}
 Regardless of whether you choose a single column or multiple columns as the primary key(s), Timeplus will build an index for those columns.
 Queries with filtering on these columns will leverage the index to boost performance and minimize data scanning.

-For other columns that are frequently filtered, you can also define secondary indexes for them.
+For other columns, if they are frequently filtered, you can also define secondary indexes for them.

 For example:
 ```sql